 The essence of self employment is that you’re fully capable of generating an income source independent of any single employer.

-You can do that whether you are currently earning income from a single source (an employer) or from several sources at the same time.
-My Guess is that multiple income sources are going to become the norm in the next few years.
+You can do that whether you’re currently earning income from a single source (an employer) or from several sources at the same time.
+My guess is that multiple income sources are going to become the norm in the next few years.

 Don’t allow the current “strong economy” to lull you to sleep.
-Both the economy and the job market are changing and fundamental ways that are not easily explained by the government or the news media.
-Rest assured the entire shift will move into higher gear When the next recession hits.
+Both the economy and the job market are changing in fundamental ways that are not easily explained by the government or the news media.
+Rest assured the entire shift will move into higher gear when the next recession hits.